 Node descriptions should be made with the mainline and crossing street, matching the descriptions used during data collection, volume balancing, and all count databases.

 Nodes should be drawn to include all intersection movements, and should cut through links (i.e., avoiding connectors).

+Nodes will not be drawn at service lane access points.

 Nodes should only include links/connectors of interest; therefore, if the node overlaps links/connectors at different locations (e.g., overpass), the node should be converted from “polygon” to “segment” and the non-relevant links/connectors should be removed.